Radial Attention: $O(n\log n)$ Sparse Attention with Energy Decay for Long Video Generation: Related Work

-\myparagraph{Attention with $\bOnlogn$ complexity.} Preliminary efforts in this direction include Reformer~\cite{Kitaev2020Reformer}, which approximates dense attention using locality-sensitive hashing to bucket similar keys/queries; H-Transformer~\cite{zhu2021htransformer1dfastonedimensionalhierarchical}, which imposes a hierarchical structure on the attention matrix; Multi-resolution attention~\cite{zeng2022multiresolutionanalysismra}, which recursively refines attention where scores are large; and Fast Multipole Attention~\cite{kang2024fastmultipoleattentiondivideandconquer}, which adapts the classical fast multipole method for hierarchical interactions.
-However, these methods are often hardware-unfriendly and demonstrate limited scalability in large-scale settings.
-In contrast, our method uses a simple static attention mask that is hardware-friendly and scales efficiently while maintaining strong modeling capability.
+\myparagraph{Attention with $\bOnlogn$ complexity.} Preliminary efforts in this direction include Reformer~\cite{Kitaev2020Reformer}, which approximates dense attention via locality-sensitive hashing; H-Transformer~\cite{zhu2021htransformer1dfastonedimensionalhierarchical}, which imposes a hierarchical structure on the attention matrix; Multi-resolution attention~\cite{zeng2022multiresolutionanalysismra}, which recursively refines high-attention regions; Fast Multipole Attention~\cite{kang2024fastmultipoleattentiondivideandconquer}, which adapts the classical fast multipole method; and LogSparse Transformer~\cite{li2019enhancing} for time-series forecasting, which restricts each token to attend to $\mathcal{O}(\log n)$ positions per layer.
+However, these methods are often hardware-unfriendly and exhibit limited scalability.
+In contrast, our approach employs a simple, block-friendly static mask that scales efficiently while maintaining strong modeling capacity.